1. IMPORTANT INFORMATION AND WHO WE ARE

 Personal data, or personal information, means any information about an individual which allows that individual to be identified.
 It does not include data where the individual's identity has been removed (anonymous data).

-We may collect, use, store and transfer different kinds of personal data about you.
+We may collect, use, store and transfer different kinds of personal data about you and other third parties.
 To make things easier, we have separated the different types of personal data into the following categories:

 (b) Contact Data which includes your name, title, address, email address and telephone numbers.